13 Foods Speeding Up Skin Aging & Putting Your Health At Risk

 provided by Shutterstock

-Processed meats like ham, bacon, sausages, and deli are high in fat and salt and contain a nasty cocktail of chemical preservatives like nitrates and nitrites and artificial, additatives.
-These can damage the skin’s structure, breakdown collagen, and cause inflammation which can make rosacea and acne worse.
-More alarmingly processed meats have been linked to an increased risk of cancer, heart disease, and diabetes.
+Processed meats like ham, bacon, sausages, and deli meats are high in fat, salt, and chemical preservatives like nitrates and nitrites.
+These additives can damage the skin’s structure, break down collagen, and cause inflammation, which can worsen conditions like rosacea and acne.
+Additionally, processed meats have been linked to an increased risk of cancer, heart disease, and diabetes, all of which can negatively impact your overall health and skin appearance.

 10. Soy Foods